JamesCostello-dev/jubilant-guide/README.md

 # Plenty O' Pups

 ## Description
-Plenty O' Pups is a social platform that allows dog owners to connect with other dog owners to connect and set up playdates.
+Plenty O' Pups is a social platform that allows dog owners to connect with other dog owners and set up playdates.

 Deployed Link